Saturday, 25 December 2010

 WP7 Build 6176 "Unlocked"

+A long time without blogging but it was a really full period.
+I would love to have more time for writing and testing, but I have some "stressing" deadlines.
 As you probably know Microsoft released the new version of the Windows Phone 7 Development tools and there is a new version of the emulator.
 The old "unlock method" still works and there is already an unlocked version on XDA Developers and you can download the image here.
-The new version of the bin doesn't work on the old XDE emulator because there seem to be some changes in XDE hardware emulation.
-The unlocked image pretty snappy and there are also some new programs.
+The new version of the bin doesn't work on the old XDE emulator because there seem to be some changes in XDE hardware...

 Wednesday, 14 April 2010